 Myth: We know our stakeholders

 On any project of any size and complexity it is unlikely that the project manager will know, let alone understand, all the project stakeholders.
 Too often in capturing data about stakeholders, assumptions are made and inadequate exploration is performed to really get a view of their varied perspectives and agendas.
-In this presentation we explore some of the mistaken assumptions that are commonly made and how they can be avoided.

 Myth: Some projects don’t need stakeholder management